pankourgiou/Bend_the_clock/README.md

-This is another python program with alien style clocks I did for fun.
+This is another html program with alien style clocks I did for fun.